-Continuing the adventures of miss Hermínia and company, the franchise’s debut in December opens in theaters Minha mãe é uma peça 3, coming in its third edition, Paulo Gustavo comes back to life the character inspired by his own mother and the real stories of his family, directed by Susana Garcia and production by Downtown and Migdal Films.
+Continuing the adventures of Dona Hermínia and company, the franchise will continue in theaters in December My mother is a piece, arriving in its third edition, Paulo Gustavo gives life to a character inspired by his own mother and the real stories of his family, with direction of Susana Garcia and production by Downtown and Migdal Filmes.

-As usual, the movies of Minha mãe é uma peça are always based on the hilarious stories of actor Paulo Gustavo’s mother, always bringing narratives in which all viewers can relate easily and was no different in his third movie.
-For those who watched the sequences, the film already shows Dona Herminia stabilized, in a new apartment and without her children Juliano (Rodrigo Pandolfo) and Marcelina (Mariana Xavier), and precisely because her children are already stabilized, Dona Herminia begins to worry about the their absence, and what mother doesn't miss her children, don’t they?
-The plot unfolds with the great news coming from Juliano and Marcelina, the son is getting married and the daughter is pregnant.
-And that’s when the good laughs are ripped from the crowd, with miss Herminia’s impatient and hilarious way of dealing with the good news.
+As usual, films by My mother is a piece they are always based on the hilarious stories of the mother of actor Paulo Gustavo, always bringing narratives in which all viewers can relate easily and it was no different in his third film.
+For those who watched the sequences, the film already shows Dona Hermínia stabilized, in a new apartment and without her children Juliano (Rodrigo Pandolfo) and Marcelina (Mariana Xavier), and precisely because the children are already stabilized, Dona Hermínia begins to worry about their absence, and that the mother doesn't miss her children, is she?
+The story unfolds with the great news from Juliano and Marcelina, the son is getting married and the daughter is pregnant.
+It is at that moment that good laughs are pulled from the public, with Dona Hermínia's impatient and hilarious way of dealing with the good news.

-Despite being essentially a comedy movie, the third film was able to further introduce family drama, with scenes where it is possible to reflect on how important family union and, especially, the union between mother and child is, which makes the movie even more special, and the icing on the cake was to add much of the plot to the issue of homoaffective relationships, as the character Juliano (Rodrigo Pandolfo) is homosexual and marries Tiago (Lucas Cordeiro), showing that for love there should be no barriers.
+Despite being essentially a comedy production, the third film was able to introduce even more family drama, with scenes where it is possible to reflect how important the family union and, especially, the union between mother and child (a) is important, which makes the feature even more special, and the icing on the cake was to add in much of the plot, the issue of the same-sex relationship, since the character Juliano (Rodrigo Pandolfo) is a homosexual and marries Tiago (Lucas Cordeiro), showing that for love, there should be no barriers.

-Minha mãe é uma peça 3 brings big drawnings, you can see that much of her script had a hint of Paulo Gustavo's wit in sharing his real family moments, which makes the movie very easy to resemble many situations I bet that many of us have been through .
+My mom is a 3 piece brings great insights, showing that a good part of his script had a hint of Paulo Gustavo's wit in sharing his real family moments, which makes the film very easy to resemble with many situations that I bet many of us have been through .